Argonne-National-Laboratory/neml/doc/sphinx/crystal_plasticity.rst

 .. math::
    \left(\mathbf{I}+\bm{\varepsilon}\right)^{-1}\approx\mathbf{I}-\bm{\varepsilon}.

-The limited recoverable, elastic deformation available in single metal crystals justifies this assumption.
-Elastic strains in metal alloys are often limited to less than 1% strain, making this approximation reasonable.
+The limited recoverable elastic deformation available in single metal crystals justifies this assumption.
 Furthermore, neglect the elastic stretch in kinematic push forward/pull back operations, so that the translation from the intermediate to the current coordinates is given by the rotation :math:`\mathbf{R}^e`.

 Then the spatial velocity gradient expands to